|

 Linux executable file attibute you get the possibility to start

 scripts directly.
-This is implemented in the Example
+This is implemented in the Example directory scripts.

 The composite semantic objects can contain other composite semantic objects,